spawnmarvel/azure-arm-104/README.md

 Copy the SSH public key content to your clipboard from:
 * id_ed25519.pub

-If you are on Linux, access the SSH folder like this
+Access the SSH folder like this
 * cd ~/.ssh
 * cat id_ed25519.pub